tetrapod00/godot-docs/tutorials/2d/using_tilesets.rst

    Creating a terrain within the terrain set

 In the TileSet editor, switch to Select mode and click a tile.
-In the middle column, unfold the **Terrains** section then assign a terrain set ID and a terrain ID for the tile. ``-1`` means "no terrain set" or "no terrain", which means you must set **Terrain Set** to ``0`` or greater before you can set **Terrain** to ``0`` or greater.
+In the middle column, unfold the :uisection:`Terrains` section then assign a terrain set ID and a terrain ID for the tile. ``-1`` means "no terrain set" or "no terrain", which means you must set **Terrain Set** to ``0`` or greater before you can set **Terrain** to ``0`` or greater.